 The Action Plan further tasks the CEO to create an Expert Working Group on gTLD Directory Services to: create material to launch GNSO policy work and inform contractual negotiations, as appropriate.
 Working group output is expected within 90 days and will ideally include a straw-man model for managing gTLD registration data.
 The working group’s output form the basis for an Issues Report to accompany Board-initiated, expedited GNSO policy work that is expected to result in consensus policy that, at a minimum, addresses the purpose of collecting, maintaining and making available gTLD registration data, and related accuracy, data protection, and access issues.
 On 13 December 2013 the ICANN CEO announced the formation of the Expert Working Group.
 On 14 February 2013 ICANN announced the selection of the members of the Expert Working Group on gTLD Directory Services.

-Annex A
+Annex A - Charter

 Translation and Transliteration of Contact Information PDP Working Group (WG) Charter